 will be a lot of unknown issues, so you need people who can problem solve properly.”

 He notes that it’s not that hard to get a contracting license in Dallas, so it’s easy to fall prey to someone who doesn’t really have the chops to deliver.
 Don’t be afraid to take some pre-emptive steps to make sure your contractor is fully qualified.
 “Ask them, ‘Do you have reviews online?
 Can you provide a copy of your certificate of insurance?
 The names and email address of three references?
 The size, scope and completion date of three projects?” says Woodruff.

 Consider condo conundrums.
 Units in multi-family buildings are harder to renovate, which leads to extra challenges… and extra costs.
 Makes sure you work with your contractor to communicate with your HOA and condo board to answer questions and understand regulations.
 “In a condo, your wires and your plumbing run through a wall you don’t own.
 You can only work from 9 a.m. to 4 p.m.
 You may only have water shut off once a month,” Woodruff notes.
-The right contractor will work with you and your HOA to reduce unforeseen issues.
+The right expert plumber in Sydney will work with you and your HOA to reduce unforeseen issues.